-To restore the Favourable conservation condition of Wigeon in Blackwater Callows SPA, which is defined by the following list of attributes and targets:
+To maintain the Favourable conservation condition of Wigeon at Corofin Wetlands SPA which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Winter population trend Percentage change in number of individuals Long term winter population trend is stable or increasing The national population of wintering Wigeon in Ireland has declined by 18% from 1994/95 to 2019/20, as monitored via I-WeBS (Kennedy et al., 2022).
-During the baseline assessments to inform SPA designation, 2,313 Wigeon were estimated to be using this SPA (5 year mean of peak counts for baseline period 1995/96 to 1999/00; see NPWS, 2013).
-A population of 631 Wigeon were recorded t be using the Blackwater Callows SPA in recent year (4 year mean of peak counts from I-WeBS monitoring for the period 2017/18 to 2021/22).
-This represents an estimated population decline of 73% since the baseline period which is significantly greater than the national trend Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
-The suitability and availability of habitat areas is likely to vary throughout the season, for example, due to variation in land management practices or the abundance of resources available (due to natural variation and other factors).
-This will affect the spatio-temporal patterns of use of the habitats by the wintering population Disturbance at wintering site Intensity, frequency, timing and duration The intensity, frequency, timing and duration of disturbance occurs at levels that do not significantly impact the achievement of targets for population trend and spatial distribution The impact of any significant disturbance (direct or indirect) to the wintering population will ultimately affect the achievement of targets for population trend and/or spatial distribution.
-Disturbance contributes to increased energetic expenditure whic can result in increased likelihood of winter mortality or reduced fitness (if energy expenditure is greater than energy gain), which can negatively impact population trends (see, for example, Madsen and Fox, 1995).
-Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population trend and spatial distribution Barriers to connectivity and site use Number, location, shape and hectares shape and area of barriers do not significantly impact the wintering population's access to the SPA or other Barriers limiting the population's access to this SPA or ecologically important sites outside the SPA will ultimately affect the achievement of targets for population trend and/or spatial distribution.
+Attribute Measure Target Notes Winter population trend Percentage change in number of individuals Long term winter population trend is stable or increasing The national population of wintering Wigeon in Ireland has declined by 18% from 1994/95 to 2019/20, as monitored via the Irish Wetland Bird Survey (I-WeBS; Kennedy et al., 2022).
+During the baseline assessments to inform SPA designation, 2,828 Wigeon were estimated to be using this SPA (4 year mean of peak counts for baseline period 1995/96 - 1999/2000; see NPWS, 2013).
+There are insufficient data available to generate a more recent estimate of the population of Wigeon using this SPA, nor to determine a population trend for this species within the SPA Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
+The suitability and availability of habitat areas are likely to vary throughout the season, for example, due to variation in land management practices or the abundance of resources available (due to natural variation and other factors).
+This will affect the spatio-temporal patterns of use of the habitats by the wintering population Disturbance at wintering site Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact the achievement of targets for population trend and spatial distribution The impact of any significant disturbance (direct or indirect) to the wintering population will ultimately affect the achievement of targets for population trend and/or spatial distribution.
+Disturbance contributes to increased energetic expenditure which can result in increased likelihood of winter mortality or reduced fitness (if energy expenditure is greater than energy gain), which can negatively impact population trends (see, for example, Madsen and Fox, 1995).
+Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population trend and spatial distribution Barriers to connectivity and site use Number, location, shape and hectares Barriers do not significantly impact the wintering population's access to the SPA or other ecologically important sites outside the SPA Barriers limiting the population's access to this SPA or ecologically important sites outside the SPA will ultimately affect the achievement of targets for population trend and/or spatial distribution.
 Factors such as the number, location, shape and area of potential barriers must be taken into account to determine their potential impact.
-Access to ecologically important sites outside the SPA must also be considered as a single SPA may not satisfy all the ecological requirements of the wintering population, and it may require access to other SPA or sites for certain activities, such as foraging when preferred foraging areas are unavailable due to disturbance, extensive flooding, or other factors Forage spatial distribution, extent and abundance Location, hectares, and forage biomass Sufficient number of locations, area of suitable habitat and available forage biomass to support the population target This dabbling duck feeds primarily on aquatic vegetation, at surface level in waterbodies or at ground level in wetland habitats.
+Access to ecologically important sites outside the SPA must also be considered as a single SPA may not satisfy all the ecological requirements of the wintering population, and it may require access to other SPAs or sites for certain activities, such as foraging when preferred foraging areas are unavailable due to disturbance, extensive flooding, or other factors Forage spatial distribution, extent and abundance Location, hectares, and forage biomass Sufficient number of locations, area of suitable habitat and available forage biomass to support the population target This dabbling duck feeds primarily on aquatic vegetation, at surface level in waterbodies or at ground level in wetland habitats.
 Key forage materials include leaves, stems, stolons, roots, rhizomes, and seeds (including cereals).
 Key wintering habitats are marshes, lagoons, estuaries, coastal bays, lakes, rivers and river floodplains, turloughs and other wetland habitats, as well as pastures